wang-chen/interestingness_ros/README.md

   * We have not provide other visualization methods.
 But you can still run the program.

-* Remember to update the submodule before catin_make.
+* Remember to update the submodule before catkin_make.

       cd ~/catkin_ws/src
       git clone https://github.com/wang-chen/interestingness_ros